MuhammadA-C/wgu-c195-v2/README.md

 ![Screenshot of the confirmation message to delete a customer record and all of its associated appointments pt3](/C195-Photos/c195-delete-customer-record-message-pt3.png)

+**Note**

+Due to the order that I have the code for deleting the appointment & customer record and displaying the notification messages, the notification message will be displayed prior to the actual deletion code being run.

+*Note: This can easily be fixed by re-ordering the deletion code to be run before the notification message code*

 ---

 ## Lessons Learnt / Future Improvements